Degree type(s): Bachelor's

 - ACC 101, 102

-- ALU 499, Senior Competencies Assessment, a series of assessments to be taken during their last semester of study.
+- HUM 499, Senior Competencies Assessment, a series of assessments to be taken during their last semester of study.

 Note: Students should check with their academic advisor and the academic catalog for a full list of courses and pre-requisites.